Cash is king: History

 The phrase was frequently used by billionaire property developer Alex Spanos, whose 2002 book, Sharing the Wealth: My Story, includes the phrase, used as a chapter title, and later adopted by another NFL team owner of Greek heritage, Jack Welch.

-Widely used during the global financial crisis of 2007–2008 and the Great Recession that followed, the phrase was also often used to describe companies which could avoid share issues or bankruptcy.
+Widely used during the 2008 financial crisis and the Great Recession, the phrase was also often used to describe companies which could avoid share issues or bankruptcy.

-Commercial establishments that accept only cash payments have become suspect in the modern age.
-Gothamist co-founder and publisher Jake Dobkin wrote in 2014 about cash-only restaurants: "I figured that they must be running a tax scam, underreporting their sales to the state and pocketing the difference—maybe even laundering money".
+The phrase has been repurposed more recently to indicate opposition to the increasing trend of transactions being made using card rather than physical currency.
+This meaning is different to the original usage because, from an accountancy perspective, there is no significant distinction between cash held in a bank and physical currency.
+The original usage suggests the superiority of liquid assets over fixed assets, but in this repurposed usage, the distinction made is between physical currency and cash reserves held digitally with a financial institution.

-The phrase is often used by convicted jewel thief Larry Lawton, although in a different context to mean it is best to rob cash as you don't have to sell it to a fence, potentially making the criminal process riskier.
-This phrase appears on his merchandise.
+The phrase has had its resurgence in more recent years in the form of protests over cashless societies, and the right to privacy.